microsoft/code-with-engineering-playbook/automated-testing/synthetic-monitoring-tests/readme.md

 For such systems, the ambition of service engineering teams is to reduce to a minimum the time it takes to fix errors, or the [MTTR - Mean Time To Repair](https://en.wikipedia.org/wiki/Mean_time_to_repair).
 It is a continuous effort, performed on the live/production system.

 Synthetic Monitoring tests are a subset of tests that run in production, sometimes named Test-in-Production or Shift-Right tests.
-Shift right compliments and add on top of the Shift-Left paradigms that are so popular, providing modern service-engineering teams a broader set of tools to assure high SLAs over time.
+Shift right compliments and add on top of the Shift-Left paradigms that are so popular, providing modern engineering teams a broader set of tools to assure high SLAs over time.

 ## Synthetic Monitoring tests Design Blocks [The What]